 - For further information on medicals disabilities and driving, follow this link.

-- Disc Parking zones are identified by blue signs bearing the words 'Disc Zone' which define the limit of the parking place and permitted parking times.
+- Disc Parking zones are identified by blue signs bearing the words 'Disc Zone' which define the amount of time you can park in that zone.

 - You must use a parking clock to indicate your time of arrival, day or night, when parking in a disc zone.

 - The time limit for that particular place starts from the time you parked your vehicle.

 - You must set your parking clock at the time you arrive, to fail to set your clock at the correct time or re-set your clock without moving your vehicle is an offence for which you could be issued with a fixed penalty notice.

 - You must not park for longer than the specified period for that parking place unless that period ends after 6pm, in which case you may park until 8am the following morning - i.e. park in a 2 hour park at 7am, set your clock for 07.00, and move by 9am as the 2 hour period ends after 8am.
 Park in the same place at 5pm, set you clock for 17.00 and you can stay until 8am because the period ends after 6pm.

 - Having left a disc-parking zone you must not park within the same zone for 30 minutes.

 - Disc parking zones are in half-hour, hour, two-hour, three hour, five-hour, or ten-hour time limits.
 There are also 'approved parking zones' which are for 23-hour periods and do not require a parking clock to be displayed.
 Click here for parking zone map of St Peter Port north and click here for a parking zone map of St Peter Port south.

 - Parking clocks are available for purchase from Driver & Vehicle Licensing Bulwer Avenue Office, the Information Centre and the Police Station for £2.75.
 They are also available from most garages and a number of retail outlets but may cost more.